Qwerty-Space/AntiDeletedAccountsBot/README.md

 *  Yes.
 It doesn't matter what permission you give it in broadcast channels, all channel admins have the permission to kick/ban.

+4. How do I run it persistently, or in the background?

+*  Use something like tmux: `tmux new -ds AntiDeletedAccountsBot "python3 stdbot.py"`

 See running example on Telegram [@AntiDeletedAccounts_Bot](https://t.me/AntiDeletedAccounts_Bot)